yossico2/fsl/README.md

 echo -n "payload" | socat - UNIX-SENDTO:/tmp/FSW_HIGH_DL
 ```
 FSL will send a UDP packet to the remote IP/port.

+## Troubleshooting

+- If you see "Failed to load XML file", check that `config.xml` exists and is valid.
+- For socket errors, ensure no other process is using the same UDS/UDP ports.
+- For multi-instance, verify unique UDS paths and UDP ports per instance.

 ## Environment Variable Override